 Specimen or hedge plant.
 Also works well in informal background thickets.

-This species is cold sensitive and will die back in freezes.
-The roots usually survive.
+- This species is cold sensitive and will die back if it freezes

 Readily available from native nurseries.
 Easily transplanted.
 May sucker and suckers can be moved.
 Readily grows from seed.